Method of production - Caught at sea

 Coley or saithe belongs to the same family as cod and haddock.
 Coley usually enters coastal waters in spring and returns to deeper water in winter.
 They spawn from January to March at about 200m depth along the northern shelf edge and the western edge of the Norwegian deeps.
 Saithe can grow up to 130cm.
 It is a long-lived species and can reach ages of more than 25 years.
 They become sexually mature when 5-10 years old and 60-70cm long.

 Most coley from the Faroes is caught using bentho-pelagic pair trawls.
-BRDs are mandatory in the pair trawl fishery, which reduces bycatch and discards.
+Bycatch Reduction Devices (BRDs) are mandatory in the pair trawl fishery to reduce bycatch and discards.
 Coley is also taken in mixed demersal fisheries which include cod and haddock.
 Fishing is prohibited in areas where small fish exceed 30% of the catch.
 Trawlers are generally not allowed to fish within 12nm of the coast.
-Large pair trawlers account for about 75% of the coley catch.
-The minimum landing size for coley in Faroese waters is 45cm, however, the approximate size at which 50% of females first spawn is around 50cm, so it seems likely that many fish are taken before they have had a chance to reproduce.
+Large pair trawlers account for about 94% of the coley catch, with 2% taken by single trawlers and 4% by jiggers and other fleets.
+The minimum landing size for coley in Faroese waters is 45cm, however, the approximate size at which 50% of females first spawn is around 50cm, so it seems likely that some fish will be taken before they have had a chance to reproduce.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.